 Returning to Ireland

-Are you an Irish person living abroad and contemplating making the move home again?
+Are you an Irish citizen living abroad and thinking about making the move home again?
 Or maybe you’ve already made the move and have recently returned to Ireland.

 Irish emigrants return home for many different reasons and in many different situations.
 You may be returning to work, set up a business, to study, to care for a family member or retire.
 You may be returning alone, with a partner, with your children or joining a family member in Ireland.

-Whatever your reason for coming home and whatever age and stage of life you are at, we have the practical information you need to start a life in Ireland again.
+Whatever your reason for coming home and whatever stage of life you are at, we have the information you need to start a life in Ireland again.
 If you are making an unplanned return to Ireland, you can read more about returning in a crisis.

 |Planning your journey home||Residency and citizenship||Finding somewhere to live|